charlieburd/bikesharing/README.md

 [link to dashboard](LINK GOES HERE)
 #### I have spent hours trying to do this^^.
 I am using a Tableau trial for the desktop app.
 Tableau does not let me login in and says my email is not registered.
 Even though I have welcome emails from them when I started my trial.
 If more info is needed to avoid getting marked down, please slack me.
-My project is also in my Repository.
+My project is also in my Repository in folder Resources.